EricZinda/InductorProlog/readme.md

 The following features are for sure *not* in the Inductor Prolog engine (this is not an exhaustive list):
 - support for lists
-- Only facts can be asserted or retracted
+- asserting or retracting anything besides a fact
-- Can't declare a function as dynamic like `dynamic(myRule/1)`
-	- Anything can be changed in IndProlog, this declaration is not necessary
+- declaring a function as dynamic like `dynamic(myRule/1)`: Anything can be changed in IndProlog, this declaration is not necessary
 - `;` (or)
 - `->` (if)
 - syntax like `a == b` instead of `==(a, b)`